terranovaaleks/c-/lab_01.md

 literature associated with this course, as well as resources online to acquire further information about the topics discussed.

+If you are not familiar with git do read a git tutorial.
+There are plenty of

-Pull code from your assigned git repository.
+Pull code from your assigned git repository
+_git clone YOURKTH@kth.se:/cprog16/YOURKTH-labbar_.
 Do not edit any files in the root directory.
 Change working directory to _01_ and do all your work for this assignment there.

 ```
 > cd 01